Encyclopedia Entry • Films Main

 The predictability of the plot hardly matters here.
 The real pleasures of "Brides" are the beautiful cinematography and Joan, who seems to have turned down the contrast on her former flapper image of only a year or two before.
 Her acting is toned down, too, and subtle compared to Our Dancing Daughters or Our Modern Maidens.
 Also skillfully comedic is the acting of Dorothy Sebastian, but Anita Page seems to think she is still in a silent movie, with her overly broad pantomimes and monotone Cupie-doll expression.
 Still, even she is appealing, and manages some touching moments, and the three girls generate a nice screen chemistry as they struggle to live in, and climb out of, poverty.
 Each in her own way, and with very different results.

-Of course the film is a morality tale--but then so were most MGM pictures at this time, and acting in general was much stagier than it became even a few years later--still with many of the trappings of silent films to it.
+Of course, the film is a morality tale---but then so were most MGM pictures at this time, and acting in general was much stagier than it became even a few years later, still with many of the trappings of silent films to it.
 In light of this, I find Crawford judged a little harshly in contemporary reviews of the film that fail to take this factor into account.
 No one onscreen is acting in anything like a naturalistic style.
-In an operatic era, I find Joan's acting refreshingly natural and candid in fact, as is Robert Montgomery as her love interest.
-Crawford does have some self-conscious mannerisms around this time-- pursing her mouth too much, biting her lip, elocuting a bit too precisely, but she is already great at smoldering confrontation scenes--which would eventually become her trademark.
+In an operatic era, I find Joan's acting refreshingly natural and candid, in fact, as is Robert Montgomery as her love interest.Crawford does have some self-conscious mannerisms around this time---pursing her mouth too much, biting her lip, elocuting a bit too precisely---but she is already great at smoldering confrontation scenes, which would eventually become her trademark.

 These scenes of confrontation are really the meat of most of these otherwise-airy productions.
-And she is also one of the only actors on screen who really LOOKS at the other characters with any real sense of connection or urgency.
+And Joan is also one of the only actors on screen who really LOOKS at the other characters with any real sense of connection or urgency.
 She seems truly ALERT to them, not just waiting to say her next line as the others do.
-Her eyes are already unusually expressive too, and adept at telegraphing her emotions.
+Her eyes are already unusually expressive, too, and adept at telegraphing her emotions.
 Even her shoulders and hands convey her shifting emotions, whereas the other actors seem to rely wholly on the dialogue to communicate their desires.
-Joan is convincingly touching as the "Mama Bear" who maternally watches over--and tries in vain to protect--those she loves, which in this case are two ingrates who barely appreciate it.
+Joan is convincingly touching as the "Mama Bear" who maternally watches over---and tries in vain to protect---those she loves, which in this case are two ingrates who barely appreciate it.
 Dorothy as "Franky" is the lazy one, who makes Jerry do all her chores and then complains about the dinners Jerry slaves to serve them, while Anita as "Connie" seems incapacitated by her constant mooning for the man who will eventually be her undoing.
 Only Jerry seems to have the benefit of common sense here, but nobody's listening.
-And she's got problems of her own--pursued by the boss's son (whom she secretly loves) and trying to be his equal, not merely another of his sexual conquests.
+And she's got problems of her own---pursued by the boss's son (whom she secretly loves) and trying to be his equal, not merely another of his sexual conquests.

-Stephanie (January 2006)
+Stephanie Jones, site creator.Stephanie Jones (January 2006)

-Rating: star02_pink_1.gifstar02_pink_1.gif of 5
+Ratingstar02_pink_1.gifstar02_pink_1.gif of 5

 Our Blushing Brides is a disappointingly slight film (accompanied by some slight, rather stilted acting from Joan) that seems to focus more on Joan's underwear than on solid plot or characterization.